swiftlang/swift-evolution/proposals/0047-nonvoid-warn.md

 ## Snake Case

 It should be noted that this proposal, if accepted, removes two of the last remaining instances of snake_case in the Swift language.
-This further brings the language into a coherent and universal use of lowercase and camelcase variants.
+This further brings the language into a coherent and universal use of lowercase and camel case variants.

 ## Acknowledgements